elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 end
 ```

 The first step in our implementation is to call `use Agent`.
-By doing so, it will define a `child_spec/1` function containing the exact steps to start our process.

 Then we define a `start_link/1` function, which will effectively start the agent.
-The `start_link/1` function always receives a list of options, but we don't plan on using it right now.
+It is a convention to define a `start_link/1` function that always accepts a list of options.
+We don't plan on using any option right now, but we might later on.
 We then proceed to call `Agent.start_link/1`, which receives an anonymous function that returns the Agent initial state.

 We are keeping a map inside the agent to store our keys and values.
 Getting and putting values on the map is done with the Agent API  and the capture operator `&`, introduced in [the Getting Started guide](/getting-started/modules-and-functions.html#function-capturing).